-If you like soufflés you should definitely give this Raspberry Soufflé a try.
+If you like soufflés you should give this Raspberry Soufflé a try.
 It is light and airy with a great raspberry flavor and the sweetness is very well balanced by the tart raspberry sauce which also brings a natural pink color.

 It may seem intimidating to prepare this raspberry soufflé, but the recipe is quite easy and quick.
-First you need to prepare a raspberry sauce and let cool before adding it to the souffle batter.
-For the soufflé batter you need to prepare a pastry cream which is the base for this soufflé.
-When cooled, raspberry sauce is incorporated into the pastry cream.
+First, you need to prepare a raspberry sauce and let cool before adding it to the souffle batter.
+For the soufflé batter, you need to prepare a pastry cream which is the base for this soufflé.
+When cooled, the raspberry sauce is incorporated into the pastry cream.
 Egg whites are whipped and incorporated into the raspberry pastry cream mixture.
 The batter is then divided into greased ramekins and baked until puffed and golden.
 Dust with powdered sugar and serve this Raspberry Soufflé right away, as it deflates after removing it from the oven.

 You can also consider preparing the pastry cream and raspberry sauce in advance, and add the whipped whites just before baking and serving, for whenever you have guests invited.
 You can also bake the soufflés one or two at a time in case you need some for later.